Skip to main content

 Countering cyber-attacks in the OT/IACS environment

-While each organization’s unique operating environment and circumstances drive their efforts towards cybersecurity, a timely, planned, risk-based approach can help avert major cyber-triggered catastrophes.
+While each organisation’s unique operating environment and circumstances drive their efforts towards cybersecurity, a timely, planned, risk-based approach can help avert major cyber-triggered catastrophes.
 A question often asked is, “Where to begin?”.
-Considering the OT/IACS cybersecurity challenges which organizations commonly face, below is a summary of the key steps that should be considered to strengthen the cybersecurity posture of the OT/IACS environment:
+Considering the OT/IACS cybersecurity challenges which organisations commonly face, below is a summary of the key steps that should be considered to strengthen the cybersecurity posture of the OT/IACS environment:

 • Identify your “crown jewel” processes – based on this, identify the assets that support these critical processes, and assess risks and consequences associated with them.
 Accordingly, and with reference to industry leading practices such as ISA/IEC 62443, define the cybersecurity requirements for these critical assets.